-Vessel Fee

-Local boats eighteen feet and under Free

-Jet ski-boat used for private purposes \$200

-Jet ski-boat used for commercial purposes \$400

-Local boats and ships over eighteen feet but not over thirty feet used

-for commercial purposes \$300

-Local boats and ships over thirty feet but not over fifty feet \$670

-Local ships over fifty feet \$1,400.
+Vessel Fee Local vessels twenty-one feet and under Nil Jet ski-boat, or wave-runner, used for private purposes Nil Jet ski-boat, or wave-runner, used for commercial purposes \$150 Local vessels over twenty-one feet but not over thirty feet \$200 Local vessels over thirty feet but not over fifty feet \$300 Local vessels over fifty feet but not over seventy feet \$500 Local vessels over seventy feet \$1,000

-(3) Each licence fee to which this Part refers shall be paid on or by 1st January in each year or from the date on which it was granted and shall expire on 31st December of the year in which it was granted.

-(4) Where a person acquires possession of a vessel after the 1st January in any year, the fee payable shall be apportioned and calculated from the first day of the quarter of the year during which the person acquired possession of the vessel at the rate of twenty-five per cent of the whole annual fee for each quarter or part of a quarter of each year.

-(5) Licence fees shall be payable once in each calendar year.

-(6) The Port Authority shall remit the licence fees collected by it under this Part (less two per cent of the total collected) to Government on a monthly basis within thirty days of the collection of the fees for a particular month.

-(7) The Governor in Council may, from time to time, waive or reduce any or all of the fees specified in this regulation in relation to any person or group of persons in Cayman Brac or Little Cayman.
+- (3) Each licence fee to which this Part refers shall be paid on or by 1st January in each year or from the date on which it was granted and shall expire on 31st December of the year in which it was granted. - (4) Where a person acquires possession of a vessel after the 1st January in any year, the fee payable shall be apportioned and calculated from the first day of the quarter of the year during which the person acquired possession of the vessel at the rate of twenty-five per cent of the whole annual fee for each quarter or part of a quarter of each year. - (5) Licence fees shall be payable once in each calendar year. - (6) The Port Authority shall remit the licence fees collected by it under this Part (less two per cent of the total collected) to Government on a monthly basis within thirty days of the collection of the fees for a particular month. - (7) The Governor in Cabinet may, from time to time, waive, reduce or suspend any or all of the fees specified in this regulation in relation to any person or group of persons in the Cayman Islands.